Why learn Religious Education?

 Please click the year group and half-term to view additional information.

 What is the evidence for the existence of God?
+What is the evidence for the existence of God?
+God in the Abrahmic tradition

 What does it mean to be human?